skip to page content

 Team

-Christian Brauch, Susanne Heinlein, Urs Hoffmann, Lasse Foster, Niklas Grom, Sihan Ho, Nikos Mechanezidis, David Morasz, Paula Müller, Daniel Neumayr, Anna Rack, Henje Richter, Ian Rodriguez, Laura Schillke, Constantin Urban, Floriane Zhang
+Christian Leonhard, Susanne Heinlein, Urs Hoffmann, Lasse Foster, Niklas Grom, Sihan Ho, Nikos Mechanezidis, David Morasz, Paula Müller, Daniel Neumayr, Anna Rack, Henje Richter, Ian Rodriguez, Laura Schillke, Constantin Urban, Floriane Zhang